near/docs/docs/develop/node/validator/compile-and-run-a-node.md

 #### (Optional) Enable debug logging

-This step is needed only for debugging, feel free to skip.

-By default the node doesn't log enough info to debug issues, and enabling the verbose logging can provide additional information that can give an insight into understanding the issue.
+Feel free to skip this step unless you need more information to debug an issue.

 To enable debug logging, run `neard` like this: